tanmay180bit/pokedex-style-craft/readme.md

 ## Overview

-A lightweight, responsive Pokémon browsing application built using React, TypeScript, Vite, and TailwindCSS.The goal of this project was to practice clean UI design, component-based architecture, and API-driven interactivity and it includes information of 151 originalpokemon.
+A lightweight, responsive Pokémon browsing application built using React, TypeScript, Vite, and TailwindCSS.The goal of this project was to practice clean UI design, component-based architecture, and API-driven interactivity and it includes information of 151 original pokemon.

 ## Features